Peanut butter, soy sauce, ginger and garlic introduce ethnic flavors to picky palates.

 - 1/8 to 1/4 teaspoon crushed red pepper

 - Baked wonton wrappers (optional)

 Heat large nonstick skillet over medium heat until hot.
 Add Ground Beef; cook 8 to 10 minutes, breaking into 1/2-inch crumbles and stirring occasionally.
-Remove drippings.Cook's Tip: Cooking times are for fresh or thoroughly thawed Ground Beef.
-Ground Beef should be cooked to an internal temperature of 160°F. Color is not a reliable indicator of Ground Beef doneness.
+Pour off drippings, as necessary.Cook's Tip: Cooking times are for fresh or thoroughly thawed ground beef.
+Ground beef should be cooked to an internal temperature of 160°F. Color is not a reliable indicator of ground beef doneness.

 Meanwhile, combine water, peanut butter, soy sauce, lime juice, garlic powder, ground ginger and red pepper.